The Fm chord on the guitar

 Video blocked due to privacy settings

-You can learn how to play the Fm chord in all CAGED shapes!
+How to Play the Fm Chord in all CAGED shapes

-If you’ve watched all previous videos about how to build all CAGED guitar chords, you know that the Fm chord can be played in any of the CAGED shapes.
+If you’ve watched all the previous videos on how to build CAGED guitar chords, you’ll know that the Fm chord can be played using all five CAGED shapes.

-So the first shape is an Em shape, we take an Em chord, and move it up one fret.
+The first shape is the Em shape — simply take an open Em chord and move it up one fret.
+This gives you an Fm chord, Em shape.

 Fm chord, Em shape